Supplement Forms: Is One Type of Pill Better Than Another?

 Which Form is Right for You?

-When deciding which form of oral supplement you should take, consider the active ingredient first.
+When deciding which oral supplement to take, consider the active ingredient first.
 Whether you’ve learned you have a specific vitamin deficiency, are following your physician’s instructions, or simply know what nutrients make you feel best, identify the nutrients you need to supplement.
-Once you know what nutrients you need, you can choose an available form you’ll be comfortable taking every day, ensuring to get an adequate dose of each.
+Once you know which nutrients you need, you can choose a form you’re comfortable taking every day, ensuring you get an adequate dose of each.

 Taking supplements consistently over time is essential to the sustained, long-term benefits they deliver.
-A study conducted by The Cooper Institute on the effects of vitamins and nutritional supplements on CRP levels in the body—a marker for systemic inflammation—also quantified their effect on vitamin levels in the bloodstream.
-After six months of supplementation with Cooper Complete Original Comprehensive Multivitamin—a 24-ingredient multivitamin/mineral formula in tablet form—plasma vitamin levels were increased significantly, as shown below.
+A study conducted by The Cooper Institute on the effects of vitamins and nutritional supplements on CRP levels—a marker of systemic inflammation—also quantified their effects on vitamin levels in the bloodstream.
+After six months of supplementation with Cooper Complete Original Comprehensive Multivitamin—a 24-ingredient multivitamin/mineral formula in tablet form—plasma vitamin levels were increased significantly, as shown below†.

 Plasma Vitamin Levels |